-Often underrated, a well-thought, honest, and convincing statement of purpose can add weight to your application.
-Your certificates and transcripts cannot focus on specific achievements in a proper way, but when you write about yourself, you can select and highlight essential points relevant to the course.
-Make the most of this opportunity to make the admission officers see you in a way you want to.
+Frequently underrated, a well-thought, honest, and convincing statement of purpose can add weight to your application.
+Your certificates and transcripts cannot focus on specific achievements properly, but when you write about yourself, you can select and highlight essential points relevant to the course.
+Make the most of this opportunity to make the study abroad admission officers see you in a way you want to.

-Your scores alone cannot outline your personality and character, which is the reason many universities also give considerable importance to extra-curricular activities.
-Extracurricular activities alone will not be enough in your admissions, but they certainly add great value to an application.
+Your scores alone cannot outline your personality and character, which is the reason many universities also give considerable importance to extracurricular activities.
+Extracurricular activities alone will not be enough for your study abroad admissions, but they certainly add great value to an application.
 Activities can range from sports and music to volunteering for social activities.

 Many universities allow the retaking of a few subjects to improve grades, such as the ‘class improvement’ program of Pune University (SPPU).
 In this way, you can improve your GPA before starting with your applications.